cecat/CeC-HA-Addons/addons/yamcam3/README.md

 - **window_detect**: Number of samples (~1s each) to examine to determine if a sound is persistent.
 - **persistence**:   Number of detections within window_detect to consider a sound event has started.
 - **decay**:         Number of waveforms without the sound to consider the sound event has stopped.

 **Sounds and Filters**

+These are structured similarly to Frigate configuration.
+Nothing will be reported if no sound groups are listed here.
+If no min_score is set for a group, the general setting *default_min_score* is used. are not set.

 The sounds yaml group allows you to select the specific sound groups you want to track and (optionally) set thresholds for each.
 Available sound groups are: